Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 ### Create Sandbox Dataset for Eppo

-1. In BigQuery SQL Editor, create a new dataset in the appropriate project:
+1. In the BigQuery SQL Editor, create a new dataset in the appropriate project:

 ```sql
 CREATE SCHEMA IF NOT EXISTS `<project>.eppo_output`;